kj415j45/kj415j45/README.md

 I have a toy-level project [kjBot](https://github.com/kjBot-Dev) written in php.

 Beyond that it's translating, especially for indie free softwares (or games).
 There's no much money for me to sponsor the developers, but helping them bring these to more users/players is the best I can do.
-It also improve my skills so I'm enjoying this very much.
+It also improves my skill(s) and I'm enjoying this.

 Here's a list of softwares/games that I joined the translation team:
 - 🎮[ppy - osu!](https://osu.ppy.sh/)